HonkeyKong/HonkeyPong/README.md

 >make debug

 By default, this will load the game in Nintendulator.
 If you're on Mac OS X or Linux, you will want to update the makefile to load FCEUX instead.
-The debug target will also generate a HonkeyPong.map file in plaintext format containing addresses of every variable, data block and subroutine address so you know where to set breakpoints and watch memory while debugging.
+The debug target will also generate a "HonkeyPong_Debug.map" file in plaintext format containing addresses of every variable, data block and subroutine address so you know where to set breakpoints and watch memory while debugging.

+If you want to just generate the ROM with debug info:

+>make debugrom

 If you want to prepare the game for programming to an actual cartridge, there are two targets for doing so.
 The first will create a 16KB PRG file and the 8KB CHR file.
 This is for standard NROM-128